KHOmega/KH-PC-and-Linux-Setup/refined-windows-setup.md

 ## Downloading and Patching in Re:Fined using OpenKH:

-In this section, we will be downloading the necessary patches to properly run Re:Fined v4.00.
+In this section, we will be downloading the necessary patches to properly run Re:Fined.

 - Step 1: In OpenKH, select the `Mods` button on the top, and then select `Install a new mod`.
    - Under `Add a new mod from GitHub`, we will be pasting in `KH-ReFined/KH2-MAIN`, as seen in the screenshot below, and then will click `Install`.
-   - *Optional*: Feel free to also add `KH-ReFined/KH2-MultiAudio`, `KH-ReFined/KH2-SpanishVO` `KH-ReFined/KH2-VanillaOST`, and `KH-ReFined/KH2-VanillaEnemy` as well for extra Re:Fined v4.00 features!
+   - *Optional*: Feel free to also add `KH-ReFined/KH2-JapaneseVO`, `KH-ReFined/KH2-SpanishVO` `KH-ReFined/KH2-VanillaOST`, and `KH-ReFined/KH2-VanillaEnemy` as well for extra Re:Fined features!
    - *Note*: If you download additional add-ons, please make sure to place `KH2-MAIN` ***below*** the additional add-ons!
-   - *Note*: If downloading `KH-ReFined/KH2-SpanishVO`, place above `KH-ReFined/KH2-MultiAudio`
-   - *Note*: `KH-ReFined/KH2-MultiAudio` takes a ***very long time*** to download and install, as it is a rather large repository!
+   - *Note*: `KH-ReFined/KH2-JapaneseVO` and `KH-ReFined/KH2-SpanishVO` take a ***very long time*** to download and install, as it is a rather large repository!
 If it looks like the program is unresponsive, it is simply because it is downloading the files.

 ![image](https://github.com/KHOmega/KH-Linux-Setup/assets/93887977/5214422f-a1b2-4197-b73e-7eaa9f8ff394)

 - Step 2: You will see `Kingdom Hearts II - Re:Fined` added into your mods list.
 Tick the little box so a checkmark appears in it.
+  - Also tick any other addons you have downloaded as well!

 - Click  `Mod Loader` ->  `Build Only`
    - The mod **will** persist after you close the game, so you don't have to re-open OpenKH.